20 Biggest Colleges in the U.S.

 Pros and Cons of Attending a Big College

 The biggest colleges in the U.S. can attract tens of thousands of students each year, and there’s a good reason for their popularity.
-Thanks to their size and wealth of resources, large colleges tend to offer a wider selection of majors as well as more opportunities for state-of-the-art research with top faculty across disciplines.
-If you don’t know what you want to study, attending a larger school can be a great way to keep your options open later on down the line.
+Thanks to their size and wealth of resources, large colleges tend to offer a wide selection of majors as well as opportunities for state-of-the-art research with top faculty across disciplines.
+If you don’t know what you want to study, attending a larger school can be a great way to keep your options open later on.

-Moreover, large schools are ideal for students who enjoy meeting new people and experiencing new things.
+Large schools are ideal for students who enjoy meeting new people and experiencing new things.
 From niche clubs and student organizations to intramural sports and volunteer opportunities, the extracurricular options at the biggest universities in the U.S. are virtually endless.
-And of course, you’ll have plenty of chances to make new friends along the way.
+And, of course, you’ll have plenty of chances to make new friends along the way.

-Attending a big school can of course have its drawbacks.
+Attending a big school can, of course, have its drawbacks.
 Students who are introverted or hesitant to speak out in class may find themselves getting lost in a larger school.
 If you enjoy having one-on-one attention from your instructors, the 500-person lectures common at larger schools may leave you feeling less than satisfied.
-That said, many larger colleges and universities offer opportunities to enroll in honors or other smaller special interest programs.
-These programs often enable students to connect with a smaller cohort of peers within their larger campus community using specialized coursework and residential options where applicable.

 Boasting a wide array of academic concentrations, extracurriculars, and potential friends, big colleges come with a surplus of opportunities.
-If the idea of studying at one of the biggest colleges in the U.S. fills you with joy, you might want to consider the schools on this list:
+If studying at one of the biggest colleges in the U.S. sounds right for you, consider the schools on this list.

 Location: Orlando, FL